jordicuevas/antonella-framework-for-wp/docs/2.0/en-EN/add.md

 php antonella add blade
 ```

-This command is going to install blade, so we can use it in our templates
+This command is going to install blade, so it can be use in templates

 ```bash
 php antonella add dd